Our Mission

 The CTA Miriam Wolfe Scholarship was established in 1989 in memory of CTA alumna Miriam Wolfe (September 26, 1968-December 21, 1988), who died in the 1988 bombing of Pan Am Flight 103 over Lockerbie, Scotland.
 Miriam’s mother, Rosemary Mild, often participates in the scholarship selection process and gives the winners an autographed copy of her book, “Miriam’s World–and Mine.”
 The scholarship is supported by concession sales at CTA events throughout the year.

-2024 Scholarship Application Coming Next Year.
+2024 Scholarship Application Now Open.

 Scholarship FAQ